How To Withdraw A Foreign Indiana LLC Or Corporation

 Submit your documents to the Indiana Secretary of State by mail, express mail, or in person.
 Include a check or money order payable to the Secretary of State.

-How much does it cost to cancel your out of state registration with Indiana?
+How much does it cost to cancel an out of state registration with Indiana?

 Limited Liability Company withdrawal filing fee: $30